$1T infrastructure bill gets first action as senators dig in

 Paying for the package has been a challenge after senators rejected ideas to raise revenue from a new gas tax or other streams.
 Instead, it is being financed from funding sources that might not pass muster with deficit hawks, including repurposing some $205 billion in untapped COVID-19 relief aid, as well as unemployment assistance that was turned back by some states and relying on projected future economic growth.

-Some Republicans are wary of another large spending bill after a series of COVID relief measures have boosted the national debt.
+Some Republicans are wary of another large spending bill after a series of COVID-19 relief measures have boosted the national debt.

 "I’ve got real concerns with this bill,” said Sen. Mike Lee, R-Utah.